SeanHwangG/test/software/design-pattern.md

 ### Mediator

-* Increase the reusability of the objects supported by the mediator by decoupling them from the system
 * Simplifies maintenance of the system by centralizing control logic
 * Commonly used to coordinate related GUI components
+* [+] reduce coupling, SRP, OCP, reuse individual component easily
+* [+] Increase the reusability of the objects supported by the mediator by decoupling them from the system
-* Without proper design, the mediator object itself can become overly complex
+* [-] Over time a mediator can become overly complex and become a God Object
-* Graph Without graph class, it’s coupled and cannot be tested alone

 ![Mediator](images/20210213_182922.png)